 These include medicinal products (including vaccines) and treatments, medical devices and equipment (including ventilators and protective clothing, as well as diagnostic tools), disinfectants, data collection and processing tools useful to fight the spread of the virus.

-- The aid can take the form of direct grants, repayable advances or tax advantages.It could also be a targeted aid scheme in the form of the deferral of tax payments and/or suspensions of social security contributions in favour of any undertakings or self-employed individuals particularly affected by the Covid-19 outbreak.;
+- A targeted aid scheme in the form of the deferral of tax payments and/or suspensions of social security contributions in favour of any undertakings or self-employed individuals particularly affected by the Covid-19 outbreak.;

 - A targeted aid scheme in the form of wage subsidies for employees to avoid lay-offs in specific sectors or regions that are particularly affected by the Covid-19 outbreak.
 This is up to a maximum amount of 80% of the benefitting employees’ individual monthly gross salary.

 The first amendment also expands on the existing types of support that Member States can give to companies in need.
 For example, it now enables Member States to give, up to the nominal value of EUR 800,000 per company, zero-interest loans, guarantees on loans covering 100% of the risk, or provide equity.
 This can be combined also with de minimis aid (to bring the aid per company up to EUR 1 million) and with other types of aid.